yuanbofang/Baichuan-Audio/README.md

 ## Baichuan-Audio

-**Baichuan-Auido** is an open-source end-to-end speech interaction model, seamlessly integrating audio understanding and generation capabilities, supporting high-quality, controllable real-time bilingual (Chinese-English) dialogue.
+**Baichuan-Audio** is an open-source end-to-end speech interaction model, seamlessly integrating audio understanding and generation capabilities, supporting high-quality, controllable real-time bilingual (Chinese-English) dialogue.

 - **Baichuan-Audio-Base**: To promote the development of speech models, we have open-sourced an end-to-end speech foundation model trained with high-quality, extensive data.
 This model has not undergone SFT instruction fine-tuning, offering strong plasticity.